 Solution: upgrade the video driver software in Windows device manager.

-Solution: upgrade wireless router or access point.
+Solution: upgrade wireless router or access point to 5ghz for higher performance.

 9. Too many add-ons or excessive toolbars in Internet Explorer or Windows startup.